About Us

 Mission

-The Ministry exists to develop effective interface between government, religious bodies and civil society on matters relating to Chieftaincy and Religious Affairs for the promotion of peace and good governance.
+To develop effective interface between government institutions, religious bodies, traditional authorities and civil society for the promotion of peace and good governance.

 Core Values